 2. Sellers' Agents Versus Buyers' Agents

 Here's a good point to remember.
 The sales agent in the model home represents the builder, not you.
 They are known as sellers' agents.
-As a buyer you can work with a buyers' agent at no additional cost.
-It's his/her business to best represent your needs by being knowledgeable about home construction, warranties, financing, differences in pricing, quality, even lot selection so that you get the best value for your money.
+As a buyer, you can work with a buyers' agent at no additional cost.
+It's their business to best represent your needs by being knowledgeable about home construction, warranties, financing, differences in pricing, quality, and even lot selection so that you get the best value for your money.

 3. A Builder For All Reasons

-Like all tradesmen, builders vary in their fields of expertise.
-For example, there are builders who specialize in craftsmanship, others who are known for their innovative use of space, and those who offer below-market financing or customer attention during construction and after move-in.
-Determine your own specific needs or preferences then shop around for a builder that will best address your requirements.
+Like all tradespeople, builders vary in their fields of expertise.
+For example, some builders specialize in craftsmanship, others are known for their innovative use of space, and some offer below-market financing or customer attention during construction and after move-in.
+Determine your own specific needs or preferences, then shop around for a builder that will best address your requirements

 4. Get the Facts About Your Builder